ps-tuebingen-courses/pl1-lecture-notes/src/10-mutation/mutation.md

        }

 // Setting a box is now a two-step process: First evaluate b to an
-// address, then lookup and update the value associated to the
+// address, then look up and update the value associated with the
 // address in the store.
 Note that "updated" is a functional method.

   case SetBox(b: Exp, e: Exp)